lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 * Portuguese: Set Portuguese as the default language.
 * Russian: Set Russian as the default language.
 * Spanish: Set Spanish as the default language.
+* Thai: Set Thai as the default language.
 * Turkish: Set Turkish as the default language.
 * Vietnamese: Set Vietnamese as the default language.